open-ephys/bonsai-onix1-docs/articles/getting-started/index.md

 documentation](https://open-ephys.github.io/onix-docs/index.html) to learn about and start using ONIX hardware.

-For those who are looking for user guides and example workflows for using a particular device or headstage in Bonsai, visit the <xref:hardware>.
+To find example workflows for acquiring data with ONIX hardware in Bonsai, visit the <xref:data-acq-quick-start>.